nerdslab/celldetect/README.md

 # Cell detection via sparse approximation

-This repository contains Matlab code for _detecting cells in 3D image volumes and 2D images_.
+This repository contains Matlab code for _detecting cells in both 3D image volumes and 2D images_.

 You can find further details about how we apply the methods in this repo to analyze mm-scale brain volumes in the following paper: